 The Board will at all times be comprised of a significant majority of "Independent Directors" (as defined below).
-At least three-quarters (3/4) of the directors must be Independent Directors, while recognizing that directors who do not qualify as Independent Directors may also make valuable contributions to the Board and to the Company by reason of their experience, wisdom and knowledge of the Company.
+At least two-thirds (2/3) of the directors must be Independent Directors, while recognizing that directors who do not qualify as Independent Directors may also make valuable contributions to the Board, its committees and to the Company by reason of their experience, wisdom and knowledge of the Company.

 The Chair of the Board must be an Independent Director.
-If the Chair of the Board is not an Independent Director, the Chair of the Governance Committee (as defined below) will act as "Lead Director".
-The Chair of any Committee must be an Independent Director.
+If the Chair of the Board is not an Independent Director, the Chair of the Governance and Sustainability Committee (as defined below) will act as "Lead Director".